Context:

 • Lobby → Rapid In-Play Decisions → Immediate Resolution → Post-Game Summary → Return

-• The lobby anchored stake expectations and session framing.
+• The lobby anchored stake expectations and framed the game context.

 • In-play interactions prioritised speed and clarity.

-• Resolution screens delivered immediate outcome feedback to maintain pacing.
+• End game summary screens delivered immediate outcome feedback to maintain pacing and encourage mastery.

 • Post-game summaries closed the emotional loop and prepared users for re-entry.